AnikaErceg/select-slider/notes.md

 - native select support

-- arguments for and against these kind of sliders for this situation
+- arguments for and against these kind of sliders for certain situations